top of page

 “Is There Such a Thing as Too Much Democracy?” — Curieux Academic Journal

-After three months of historical and theoretical research, I wrote a 2,000-word essay tracing democracy’s evolution from ancient Greece to the digital age.
-The paper examines how misinformation, polarization, and voter ignorance test democracy’s resilience, arguing that democracy only falters when its ideals are neglected.
-Published in Curieux (March 2025), the essay bridges philosophy and politics to call for renewed civic vigilance.
+After three months of historical and political research, I wrote a 2,000-word essay tracing democracy’s evolution from ancient Greece to the digital age.
+The paper examines how misinformation, political divides, and flawed electoral systems test democracy’s resilience.
+Published in Curieux (March 2025), the essay bridges philosophy and politics to exhibit an ideal democracy where the power is exercised directly by the people.

 bottom of page